syncfusion-content/maui-docs/MAUI/AIAssistView/events.md

 ##  ItemRatingChanged Command

-The SfAIAssistView control includes a built-in command named ItemRatingChangedCommand.
+The `SfAIAssistView` control includes a built-in command named `ItemRatingChangedCommand`.
 This command is triggered when the rating of an item changes, such as when a user switches from a `like` to a `dislike` or vice versa.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}